hershdna/URMPlus/README.md

 ## Compatibility

-The current release is tested against Another Chance v1.66's bundled Ren'Py 7.4.4.1439 runtime (Python 2.7).
-The implementation intentionally avoids Python 3-only syntax, variadic `min`/`max` calls, eager full-tree screen construction, and assumptions about a game's own global variables.
+The current release is tested against a Ren'Py 7.4.4.1439 runtime (Python 2.7).
+The implementation intentionally
+avoids Python 3-only syntax, variadic `min`/`max` calls, eager full-tree screen construction, and assumptions about a game's own global variables.